julianmfx/ml-object-detector/README.md

 # Briefing

-This project main goal is to develop and strengthen my skills in logging, project architecture, Machine Learning (ML) pipelines, FastAPI development and Docker containerization.
+This project main goal is to develop and strengthen my skills in Data Science and MLOPs.
+The main skills developed are:
+* Logging
+* Project architecture
+* Machine Learning (ML) pipelines
+* Testing
+* FastAPI development
+* Docker containerization

 ---